Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

 The pawns each move forward one space with the exception of how they capture.
 Pawns are the only piece on the chessboard that capture in a different motion than they are moved, capturing one space forward and to the side.

-When it comes to how to play chess and learning how to play chess, many rookies make the mistake of not valuing their pawns.
+When it comes to learning chess, many rookies make the mistake of not valuing their pawns.
 Pawns can sometimes be your most valuable pieces.
 They can be promoted if they reach the other side of the chessboard, and can also be great for trapping a piece into capture.
 They can sometimes cost you your own high value chess pieces, so be sure to both value your pawns by keeping them protected, and keeping an eye on your opponent’s pawns.

 The rook’s (also known as the castle) are the third most valuable chess piece after the King and queen.
 Rooks are especially important for the end of a chess match and checkmating the King, as they can block off entire sections of the chessboard.